WCHI-FM: Smooth jazz era

-On August 3, 1987, the station's call letters were changed to WNUA and the station adopted a format which featured new-age music and smooth jazz, along with music from R&B and rock artists that were compatible with the station's sound.
+On August 3, 1987, the station's callsign was changed to WNUA and the station adopted a format which featured new-age music and smooth jazz, along with music from R&B and rock artists that were compatible with the station's sound.
 WNUA's original slogan was "Music For a New Age", and New Age was the source of the station's call letters.
 By 1989, the station's slogan was "Smooth Rock, Smooth Jazz".
 "Smooth Rock" would later be dropped from its slogan.
 As a smooth jazz station, WNUA was a major pioneer in the format.

 In 1995, the station's owner, Pyramid Communications, was acquired by Evergreen Media.
 In 1997, Evergreen merged with Chancellor Broadcasting.
 Chancellor merged with Capstar and restructured as AMFM, Inc. in 1999, and in 2000 merged with Clear Channel Communications making WNUA a Clear Channel station.

 WNUA was the home of the now-defunct Ramsey Lewis morning show, and it was also where he recorded his syndicated show, Legends of Jazz (which showcased the music of instrumentalists Charlie Parker, Oscar Peterson and Miles Davis, as well as vocalists Louis Armstrong, Billie Holiday and Ella Fitzgerald) for distribution to other smooth jazz stations across the nation.
-The show lived on in Chicago on WLFM-LP during that station's run, and continues on WDCB.
+The show lived on in Chicago on WLFM-LP during that station's run, and later on WDCB.
 Other on-air staff included Karen Williams, Rick O'Dell, Danae Alexander, Dave Koz, Bill Cochran, Scott Adams, Annie Ashe, Dona Mullen, Glenn Cosby, and Porsche Stevens.
 Rick O'Dell was also program director/music director.

-In late 2006, three Smooth Jazz personalities, WNUA's Ramsey Lewis, Annie Ashe, and Dave Koz, were tapped by Broadcast Architecture to syndicate their respective shows on its Smooth Jazz Network.
+In late 2006, three smooth jazz personalities, WNUA's Ramsey Lewis, Annie Ashe, and Dave Koz, were tapped by Broadcast Architecture to syndicate their respective shows on its Smooth Jazz Network.

 WNUA won Radio & Records' Smooth Jazz Station of the Year award eight consecutive years, from 1998 to 2005, and was the recipient of the Marconi Award for NAC/Jazz Station of the Year in 2004.